Bootstrap FreeKB - Git (Version Control) - Download files, commits and references (refs) using the git fetch command

 git fetch will download but not merge or integrate any differences between similar files

 The git branch command with the -a or --all flag can be used to display all of the branches in the repository.
-The wildcard character is used to identify the branch you are currently using (master in this example).
+The wildcard character is used to identify the branch you are currently using (main in this example).

 ~]# git branch --all